szczyglis-dev/py-gpt/README.md

 ## Next releases

-Support for plug-ins and voice recognition and synthesis will be added in future versions of the application.
+Support for voice recognition and voice synthesis will be added in future versions of the application.